Falyrion/EasyDiscordBridge/README.md

-# DiscordBridge
+# EasyDiscordBridge
-DiscordBridge is bukkit plugin that allows a connection between Minecraft- and Discord chat.
+EasyDiscordBridge is bukkit plugin that allows a connection between Minecraft- and Discord chat.

 This plugin was made with the spigot API.
 The discord bot functionality was made with JDA (Java Discord API) (https://github.com/DV8FromTheWorld/JDA)